-A: Assuming you’re not in a coma, or in a danger zone, the most important step you can take is to clam up and hire a lawyer.
+A: Assuming you’re not in a coma or a danger zone, the most critical step you can take is to clam up and hire a lawyer.
 At the accident scene, you can never admit fault.
-You should NEVER put ink to any paper, including signing witness statements, or settlements.
-Do snap pictures, do get to the hospital and begin physical therapy or surgery preparations.
+You should NEVER put ink to any paper, including signing witness statements or settlements.
+Do snap pictures, do get to the hospital, and begin physical therapy or surgery preparations.
 Go here to learn more.

 A: This is the number one question I get from downed riders.
-You’d be driving a BMW M-3 if you could afford medical care right?
-Well not always, but many riders cannot afford a more expensive car.
-Sometimes they are hard-pressed to provide liability, let alone, health care insurance.
-Not to worry, at Ehline Law Firm we will leave no stone unturned.
+You’d be driving a BMW M-3 if you could afford medical care.
+Well, not always, but many riders cannot afford a more expensive car.
+Sometimes they are hard-pressed to provide liability, let alone health care insurance.
+Not to worry, at Ehline Law Firm, we will leave no stone unturned.
 By hook or by crook, we are experts at finding you proper medical care.

 Many methods exist for getting a great doctor and not going to collections.
 One way is to have a doctor that trusts the attorney.
 Then, the lawyer can sign a lien.
-In fact, the client agrees to pay the doctors out of the proceeds of their personal injury settlement.
+The client agrees to pay the doctors out of the proceeds of their injury settlement.
 There is also MediCal, MediCare.
 But other sources exist like med pay and workman’s comp insurance too.
 We can help you understand more when you visit.

 A: This is a big issue.
 It requires a Long Answer.
-So many injured riders think they can deal with the crafty insurance adjusters, and get as much as a lawyer could.
-But all the reported studies indicate that a represented party has a much better chance at a successful claims resolution, or in court.
+Many injured riders think they can deal with the crafty insurance adjusters and get as much as a lawyer could.
+But all the reported studies indicate that a represented party has a much better chance at a successful claims resolution or in court.

 Lawyers who understand the rules of evidence, and liability, already have the baseline experience to get the ball rolling.
-Since many are veterans and have had many of the same fact patterns in the past as part of their caseload, they probably already have dealt with a particular issue or the rule of law.
+Since many of our lawyers are veterans who ride choppers, we’ve had many similar past fact patterns within standard caseloads.
+So we’ve probably dealt with a particular issue or law rule.